kumahq/kuma/components/konvoy-control-plane/docs/cmd/konvoyctl/HELP.md

   konvoyctl get dataplanes [flags]

 Flags:
   -h, --help                 help for dataplanes
-      --tag strings   filter by tag in format of key=value.
-You can provide many tags
+      --tag stringToString   filter by tag in format of key=value.
+You can provide many tags (default [])

 Global Flags:
       --config-file string   path to the configuration file to use